 When it comes to location, the highest average paycheck (approximately $147K annually) can be spotted in Chicago, Ill.; Philadelphia, Pa. (around $74K), the company's headquarter city of Atlanta, Ga. ($69K), and San Jose, Calif. ($63K) are the next top-paying cities.
 High paychecks are not found in Tampa, Fla.; in fact, at about $47K it is one of the worst-paid cities.
 By state, Illinois offers the highest pay at $96K per year.

 Years of Experience

-For those with five to nine years of work experience see average salaries of about $58K per year.
-Broken down by tenure, the largest share of Coca-Cola Enterprises, Inc. people (32 percent) have been working for one to four years and earn about $44K annually on average.
+Those who have five to nine years of work experience see average salaries of about $58K per year.
+Broken down by tenure, the largest share of Coca-Cola Enterprises, Inc. employees (32 percent) have one to four years of experience and earn $43K annually on average.

 Certifications and Degrees

 Being a Lean Manufacturing Practitioner Certification certainly has its perks — salaries approach $150K per year and far exceed the paychecks of those without certification.
 APICS Certification in Production and Inventory Managements also rank high on the pay scale, with expected average earnings of about $120K annually.
 The highest-paying degree here is a Master of Business Administration (MBA); Coca-Cola Enterprises, Inc. awards $102K to these degree-holders.

 In this position, it pays to have Operations Management in your toolkit; employees who claim proficiency enjoy a higher median salary of approximately $79K per year.
 A common skill in Coca-Cola Enterprises, Inc.'s work force is Leadership; a little less than a fifth of survey participants report using it on the job.
 Employees also tend to round out their skills sets with Microsoft Office, Microsoft Excel, and Account Management.